bitmovin/bitmovin-api-sdk-examples/README.md

 <a href="php/src/DefaultManifest.php">PHP</a> -
 <a href="python/src/default_manifest.py">Python</a>

-This example demonstrates how to create basic DASH and HLS manifests based on a previously configured encoding.
+This example demonstrates how to create basic DASH and HLS manifests for an encoding.
 Default manifests will try include all the encoding's features that are supported by the respective manifest type.

 Required configuration parameters:
 + `BITMOVIN_API_KEY` ([?](#BITMOVIN_API_KEY))